 Place casserole dish on one half of prepared baking sheet.
 Coat a piece of foil with cooking spray and cover casserole with sprayed side of foil.

 Bake the Casserole and Garlic Ciabatta

 Bake casserole in hot oven, 15 minutes.

-Carefully remove foil and place ciabatta on empty half of baking sheet, cut side up.
+Carefully remove foil from casserole.
+Place ciabatta on empty half of baking sheet, cut side up.